|

 restoration of an existing radio, this story is somewhat more

 specialized than what many people expect.
-My radio now
+In addition, it is

 radios were the

-successors to the Hallicrafters EC-1 line of radios and this
+successors to the Hallicrafters EC-1 line of radios and my

 particular one was made sometime around 1950.
-In its day it was
+In its day, it

 considered a very stylish radio and to get just the right look,